emilyruby/manifestoo/conservative.md

 * Invest over £1 billion to modernise the prison estate and creating 10,000 modern prison places.
 * Create a `National Community Sentencing Framework`.
+* Give people the ability to require major social media platforms to delete information about them at the age of 18.

 ### Local Communities